ABS In-Training Examination

 - To familiarize yourself with the computer screens you will see during the ABSITE and the steps necessary to respond to questions and review your answers, an interactive sample test and printed guide are provided below.
 To access the sample test, you must use either Internet Explorer or Apple Safari.
 Do not use Firefox.

-For specific inquiries, please send an e-mail to the examination coordinator.
+For specific inquiries, please send an email to the exam coordinator.